jonnyynnoj/dot/README.md

 (new Dot($data))->get('foo.baz'); // null
 ```

-You can pluck values from multiple paths:
+You can pluck values from multidimensional arrays using the `*` syntax:

 ```php
 $data = [